Middle and High School Transition | Do Say Give

 Summer has a funny way of muddying social skills, so be sure to set aside some time to talk about the basics of social interaction.
 Body language, looking people in the eye when speaking, introducing friends to one another, introducing themselves, including others, and making conversation.
 These are skills that tweens and needs need to make friends and succeed in school.

 To set your child up for success, it’s a good idea to give them a little reminder before the school year starts.
-Our manners courses for teen and tween boys and girls, A Young Man’s Guide to Manners and Etiquette Essentials for Girls have video lessons just on vital social skills.
+Our manners courses for teen and tween boys and girls, Social Success Academy for Boys and Social Success Academy for Girls have video lessons just on vital social skills.
 These courses are available to purchase for a limited time, and you can easily watch the short videos before school begins (as well as anytime once you purchase).
-Click here to learn more!
+Use code AUGUST for 40% off for a limited time!

 3. Remind them what it means to be a good friend.